yuccienikolay/ChetureJS/README.md

 # ChetureJS
-Modern and useful javascript libruary.
+Modern and useful javascript library.
 From create to track.